 From our bird's-eye view of the renewable energy industry, we often see positive developments for humanity before they become common knowledge.
 The purpose of this blog is to highlight the clean energy innovations and sustainability actions that are legitimate cause for optimism despite the very real threats to people and the environment posed by climate damage.

-by Co-Founder Phil Coupe
+written by ReVision Co-Founder Phil Coupe

 More than twenty years ago, scientists established a goal to limit global warming to 1.5 degrees C to avoid the worst climate impacts, urging humankind to aggressively reduce greenhouse gas emissions.
 Too many people ignored that warning, and as a result climate scientists’ models in 2014 were predicting apocalyptic global warming of 4 to 5 degrees C by the year 2100.